 The HEDIS measures are a widely used set of performance measures in the managed care industry, developed and maintained by the National Committee for Quality Assurance (NCQA).
-There are two types of HEDIS measures: Administrative method (use only health care claims data) and hybrid method (health care claims data plus medical record review).
-The following HEDIS measure uses the hybrid method: Controlling High Blood Pressure.
-The following HEDIS measures use the administrative method: Diabetes Eye Exams and Use of Spirometry Testing in the Assessment and Diagnosis of COPD.
+There are two types of HEDIS measures: Administrative method (use only health care claims data) and hybrid method (use health care claims data plus medical record review data).
+The remaining HEDIS measures in this report (Cervical Cancer Screening, Childhood Immunization Status - Combo 10, and Immunizations for Adolescents - Combo 2) use the hybrid method.
+The immunization measures also use data from the Minnesota Immunization Information Connection (MIIC) - a statewide system that stores electronic immunization records.
+The Breast Cancer Screening and Chlamydia Screening measures use the administrative method.